ducdhm/robotframework-selenium-example/README.md

  1. After download all web-drivers, please put them in `drivers` folder
  2. Follow [this guide](https://www.java.com/en/download/help/path.xml) to add web-drivers to `PATH` environment variable

 ## II.
-Text Editor or IDE for RobotFramework
+Text Editor or IDE for Robot Framework
 ### 1. Ride
 You can follow [this guide](https://github.com/robotframework/RIDE/wiki) to setup Ride Editor